ssalonen/reaktor-orbital-challenge/README.md

 # Overview

 This is my submission for the [Reaktor orbital challenge](https://reaktor.com/orbital-challenge/).
-Eventhough I did not win in the lottery of Oculus Rift, it was a fun exercise!
+Even though I did not win in the lottery of Oculus Rift, it was a fun exercise!

 # Problem